top of page

 Skiers want better control to ski more difficult runs.
 The small percentage of first timers who become skiers often like the thrill of going fast and freedom of trying to ski on their own

-The natural moves they use can provide a quick sense of success, but then they slow or limit progress.
-They make it hard to ski slower, make smaller turns, and ski steep slopes especially when conditions are firm
+Natural moves provide a quick sense of success, but then they slow or limit progress.
+They can make it hard to ski slower, make smaller turns, and ski steep slopes especially when conditions are firm

 Some people don't think they are capable of improving, many just want to figure it out on their own, and others think they are so good they don't need to improve, but even competitive skiers have coaches